 Thailand boasts many remarkable destinations for sailing such as Kol Phayam, the Surin Islands, and the world-famous Phang Nga Bay.
 If you enjoy scuba diving and snorkeling, you can sail out to some impressive reefs.
 If dancing and drinking is more your thing, you’ll find plenty of clubs, bars and beach parties when you dock.

 Also, Thailand is a good choice if you want to save money.
 If you are visiting from the West, your currency probably will go further in Thailand than a lot of other destinations where you might sail.

 While Croatia has become a popular Mediterranean sailing destination over recent years, Greece remains the top Mediterranean destination for island-hopping.

 What are some of the best places to drop anchor on a sailing expedition to Greece?
 For nightlife, consider Sifnos.
 For pristine beaches, stop by Serifos.
-You also may want to sail to Tzia and venture into Khora if you fancy beautiful architecture, and want to experience what it is like to explore a town where motor vehicles are prohibited.
+You also may want to sail to Tzia and venture into Khora if you fancy beautiful architecture, and want to experience what it is like to explore a town where you can find commercial faucets installed at home and motor vehicles are prohibited.
 Finally, the iconic white buildings and blue roofs of Santorini are not to be missed.

 4. The Whitsunday Islands in Australia

 Love to scuba dive and snorkel?
 Then you will want to plan a sailing trip to the Whitsunday Islands in Australia.
 Between the 74 islands which make up this chain and the Great Barrier Reef, you will find plenty to see and do above and below the water.

 In the same part of the world, you can also consider a sailing trip to the Bay of Islands in New Zealand.
 Here you will find 150 islands to explore.
 Be on the lookout for dolphins splashing through the waves, and venture to unspoiled beaches where you can relax in seclusion.